danainjax/punks-front-end/NOTES.md

 [ ] When comments are added, instead of adding to bottom of show page, pop a modal or some other html element [ ] When you add the comments to the show view, flip the card over. -->

-#USER-
-User data is wiped when page refreshes, fix that, and persist current user in db- started working on Session storage to fix this
-    [X] Account page: Make sure comments are displaying, and any Punks that are liked

 #LIKES-
 [x] Increment likes based on click